NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/armbands-of-athleticism.md

 usage: "wornarmbands"
 license: "ORC"
 identify:
 description: "Skilled awl work has imprinted images of a muscled weightlifter into these tiered leather bands, which grant you enhanced stamina and skill when performing athletic exercises.
-While fastened to your upper arms, the armbands give you a +2 item bonus to Athletics checks.
-In addition, whenever you use an action to Climb or Swim and you succeed at the Athletics check, add a +5-foot item bonus to the distance you move."
+While fastened to your upper arms, the armbands give you a +2 item bonus to [[Skills#Athletics|Athletics]] checks.
+In addition, whenever you use an action to [[Climb]] or [[Swim]] and you succeed at the [[Skills#Athletics|Athletics]] check, add a +5-foot item bonus to the distance you move."
 powerTitle1:
 actionEconomy1:
 type1: